RidleyB/sen/content/_characters/giulia-montaigne.md

   - element_title: "Eyes"
     element: ""

-excerpt: "Wife to Henri Montaigne and mother to Amelie.
+blurb: "Wife to Henri Montaigne and mother to Amelie.
 Giulia is a cousin of Viola."
 ---

+{% include character-content.html %}